 5 Steps to Update and Prepare Your Website for Local SEO

 A proper navigation path, information architecture, and hierarchy will do the trick.
-In short, these 3 fixes make sure that users don’t face any issue while surfing through the website.
+In short, these 3 fixes make sure that users don’t face any issues while surfing through the website.

 A website is full of content.
 URLs, titles, headers, Meta Descriptions, blog posts, etc. everything is made up of content.
 Each piece of content must be optimized well for search engines.
 Adding high-volume keywords (not keyword stuffing) and addressing users’ pain points in words will help a lot.
 It makes your website highly relevant to search engines and users.

-Users read address first and then locate it next.
+Users read the address first and then locate it next.
 They do it directly from Google without bothering to open your site.
-Add a correct address in written form to the site and put a Google’s map, next to address, locating your business.
+Add a correct address in written form to the site and put a Google map, next to the address, locating your business.
 It shows Google where your business is which helps users find you out directly through search results.

 Last but not least.
 9 out of 10 local searches take place from the smartphone.
 Obviously, who bothers with the desk to find local businesses.
 If your site is not mobile-friendly, you lose a big chunk of customers and a good chance of rankings, no matter how good your content is.
 Remember, Google considers mobile-friendly sites as one of the important ranking factors.
 Make your site mobile-friendly as soon as possible.

-As old as it sounds, it still holds the value.
+As old as it sounds, it still holds value.
 But not in the traditional way.

 Find out top online business directors and enter your necessary business details like name, address, and contact number with area code.
 If possible, map it out as well.
 Remove duplicate entries if found any.

 Social media is like a home to users.
-Anything popular on social media is the first choice of users which become Google’s choice as well when it comes to distributing rankings.
+Anything popular on social media is the first choice of users which becomes Google’s choice as well when it comes to distributing rankings.
 Share your content and products or services on social media.
-Announce contest, freebies, or anything attracting users towards your social media accounts.
+Announce contests, freebies, or anything attracting users to your social media accounts.
 The more fan following you have, the better reputation you receive from Google.